adnanh/webhook/docs/Webhook-Parameters.md

         port the webhook should serve hooks on (default 9000) -secure
         use HTTPS instead of HTTP
-  -template
+  -setgid int
+        set group ID after opening listening port; must be used with setuid -setuid int
+        set user ID after opening listening port; must be used with setgid -template
         parse hooks file as a Go template -tls-min-version string